 A Directed-Study (PHYS or ASTRON 3902) or Directed-Research (PHYS or ASTRON 3907) plan must be supervised by a faculty member.
 Registering for unsupervised Independent Study will be interpreted as registering to study for formal exams.
+Independent Study credits don't count towards the required course credit.

 Students supported with departmental Teaching, Research or Fellowship funds are expected to complete the core course requirements before taking optional or elective courses in other departments.
 Requests to register for courses outside of the department must be approved by the student's academic advisor in addition to satisfying the regulations stipulated above.
 Students supported by Research funds while completing degree requirements must also receive written approval from their research advisor in order to register for courses outside of the department.
-A copy of this approval must be provided to the Graduate Coordinator for the students' records.
+A copy of this approval must be provided to the graduate administrator for the students' records.